What is a Schengen visa, do I need one?

 - by citizens of countries which the European Union has concluded visa facilitation agreements with.

-All visa fees are payable in cash only.
-We do not accept debit or credit cards and cheques.
+All visa fees are payable by credit/debit card only.
+We do not accept cash and cheques.

 The visa is free of charge for